-- Test Administrator Script - Test booklets

-- At least one sharpened number 2 pencil for each student to mark responses - Scratch paper.
+- Test Administrator Script - Test booklets - At least one sharpened number 2 pencil, with a good eraser, for each student to mark responses - Scratch paper.
 Provide students with scratch paper only if they request it and if allowed under your state's testing policies.